 Chapter Books - All 4A and 4B students should keep 1 to 2 books to read in their backpacks at all times effective immediately.
 We want to spend a lot of time reading rich, authentic, and varied text.
 The chapter books may also be kept in the student's Book Box.
 When a book has been finished, please have your child add a new book right away.
 Thank you for your support.

 Kid-Friendly Search Engines - There are a few kid-friendly search engines out there.
 Here are three of them.
 If you know any more, please let me know and I will add them to the list.

 - WebPath Express (You can get there by going to the SMS library homepage, clicking on "My Links", and then "Destiny" and then "WebPath Express".)

-Spelling Words for the Week of 12/17:
+Word Study Words for Week of 3/2:

 Good News (Students practice public speaking skills by sharing good news with the class.)